-If you’re looking for a ready-for-you first aid kit, check out my recommendation on Amazon.
+If you’re looking for a ready-for-you first aid kit, check out my recommendation at Amazon.

 No matter what situation you are preparing for, first aid is a critical skill to know.
 If you don’t already have one, you should create a basic first aid kit.

 This guide will cover how to handle wounds in the event that you cannot get to a doctor.

 First, you’ll need to clean the wound with some disinfectant and a gauze pad.
 Don’t scrub the wound, which may cause more damage.

 Take one of the adhesive bandages and wrap it around the wound.
 Recent studies have shown that urine is not sterile, so don’t fall into the urban myth of urinating on wounds.

 In the case of serious bleeding, such as deep cuts, apply pressure to the wound to stop the blood flow and wrap it as soon as possible.
 Don’t remove bandages as they become soaked with blood, just add more layers.

 If possible, lift the site of the wound above the person’s heart, gravity will make help slow the bleeding.